Reddit: Censorship of Reddit

 Reddit has been blocked in multiple countries due to Internet censorship performed by the governments of some countries.
-As of October 2023, Reddit is blocked in Indonesia, China, North Korea, Turkey, and partially blocked in Bangladesh.
+As of April 2026, Reddit is blocked in China, North Korea, and partially blocked in Vietnam.
 Reddit was blocked in Russia in 2015 and later unblocked.

 Since May 2014, Reddit has been blocked in Indonesia by the Ministry of Communication and Information Technology for hosting content containing nudity.
+However, on July 2, 2026, the ministry normalized and restored access to the platform following a series of audiences, after Reddit agreed to implement geoblocking for illegal content and comply with local Electronic System Provider (PSE) registration.

 In August 2015, the Federal Drug Control Service of Russia determined that Reddit was promoting conversations about psychedelic drugs.
 The Roskomnadzor banned the website, citing advice on how to grow magic mushrooms as the reason.
 The Russian government had asked Reddit before to remove drug-related posts to no response.
 The site was later unblocked.

 ISPs in India were found to be blocking traffic over Reddit for intermittent periods in some regions in 2019.

 In July 2025, Reddit began requiring age verification in order to access certain features, to comply with the UK's Online Safety Act 2023, using a service called Persona.
 Content covered includes sexually explicit material, encouragement of suicide and eating disorders, and expressions of hatred based on race, religion, or sexual orientation.